What Is A Covenant Not To Compete In New Hampshire?

-Generally speaking, in New Hampshire, a covenant not to compete means that the employee will agree not to work for any of their employer's competitors upon leaving the company.
+Generally speaking, in New Hampshire, a covenant not to compete means that the employee will agree not to work for any of their employer's competitors when leaving the company.
 Such agreements are also known by the term "non-compete clauses".
-An employee who signs a covenant not to compete may receive compensation for the agreement, or in some cases the agreement is a condition for their being hired.
+An employee who signs a covenant not to compete can receive compensation for the agreement, or in some cases the agreement is a condition for their being hired.

 When are Covenants not to Compete Unenforceable?